 You can use Velcro strips to mount the old tablet on a wall near the front door and use it to leave notes and reminders for other members of the household.
 The Noteboard app (£2.29) lets you leave sticky notes in different colours.

-All family members can use the phone to set events, reminders, shopping lists, leave notes and post photos with everything synced back to the old tablet hanging in the hall.
+All family members can use their phones to set events, reminders, shopping lists, leave notes and post photos with everything synced back to the old tablet hanging in the hall.